Turn Left Turn Right (TV series)

-Turn Left Turn Right (Turn Left Turn Right – สมองเลี้ยวซ้าย หัวใจเลี้ยวขวา; Turn Left Turn Right – rtgs) is a 2020 Thai television series adaptation of the illustrated book Turn Left, Turn Right (A Chance of Sunshine) by Taiwanese author Jimmy Liao, starring Kawee Tanjararak (Beam), Prachaya Ruangroj (Singto), Korapat Kirdpan (Nanon), Ornjira Lamwilai (Pang), Chayanit Chansangavej (Pat) and Napasorn Weerayuttvilai (Puimek).
+Turn Left Turn Right (Turn Left Turn Right – สมองเลี้ยวซ้าย หัวใจเลี้ยวขวา; Turn Left Turn Right – rtgs) is a 2020 Thai television series adaptation of the illustrated book Turn Left, Turn Right (A Chance of Sunshine) by Taiwanese author Jimmy Liao.
+The series stars Kawee Tanjararak (Beam), Prachaya Ruangroj (Singto), Korapat Kirdpan (Nanon), Ornjira Lamwilai (Pang), Chayanit Chansangavej (Pat), and Napasorn Weerayuttvilai (Puimek).

 Directed by Worrawech Danuwong and produced by GMMTV together with Lasercat Studio, the series was one of the thirteen television series launched by GMMTV in their "Wonder Th13teen" event on 5 November 2018.
 Originally scheduled for 2019 release, it premiered on GMM 25 and LINE TV on 2 February 2020, airing on Sundays at 21:30 ICT and 23:00 ICT, respectively.
 The series concluded on 5 April 2020.

 Synopsis

 Tai dreams of being a sculptor, but he is torn between his parents' wishes for him to study marketing and his girlfriend Sangnuea's desire for them to study the same subject together.
 He must choose between meeting others' expectations and following his dreams.

 Meanwhile, a young musician named Gun, who is waiting for his true love, crosses paths with Aye.
 While their relationship is going well, Gun is faced with the choice of leaving his old life behind and moving to Taiwan with Aye.

 When Pat learns that his long-time friend Tisha is going to marry someone else, he is devastated.
 He later discovers that Tisha had been in an accident and experienced a temporary loss of memory.
 She thought she was dating Pat, but what she remembers is false.
 Still, he decides to return her to her real boyfriend.

-The three of them are faced with their own problems until they find themselves in a mysterious bar called "Somewhere Only We Know".
+The three of them are faced with their own problems until they find themselves in a mysterious bar called Somewhere Only We Know.
 The owner, Tor, offers them a second chance to turn back time and make a different choice: to follow their heart or listen to their head.
 Whatever choice they make, their lives will never be the same.